DHTMLX/docs-suite/docs/grid/usage.md

 });
 ~~~

+In the above snippet row data is grouped by the values of the "population" column.
+The "group" column contains:

+a) the grouped values of the "population" column and the number of elements that suit a group

+b) the total rows at the bottom of grouped values set by the **summary** property

-- `order` - defines the order of grouping by setting the sequence of columns for grouping.
-The elements of the `order` array can be strings (columns' ids), or functions that set the values for grouping
+- `order` - (optional) defines the order of grouping by setting the sequence of columns for grouping.
+The elements of the `order` array can be:
+    - a string that represents a grouping field
+    - a function of the `((row: IRow) => string)` type for dynamic defining of a group
+    - the `IGroupOrder` object that has the following properties:
+        - `map` - (optional) an object for data aggregation in a group, where keys are field names, and the values can be:
+            - a tuple `[string, TAggregate]` that specifies the field and the aggregation type ("sum", "count", "min", "max", "avg") from the `dhx.methods` helper
+            - a user-defined aggregation function `((row: IRow[]) => string | number)`
+        - `summary` - (optional) specifies where the total row is rendered - at the `top` or at the `bottom` of the group

+**Examples:**

-     - you can specify the columns' ids to group data by in the order of their succession.
-Grouping starts from the first specified column and will continue for each following one
+You can specify the *columns' ids* to group data by in the order of their succession.
+Grouping starts from the first specified column and will continue for each following one:

 ~~~jsx {7-9}
 const grid = new dhx.Grid("grid_container", {
     columns: [